FOR IMMEDIATE RELEASEPress Release # 2015

-The Long Beach Police Department's Traffic Section will be conducting a DUI/Driver’s License Checkpoint in South Division on Friday, September 15th, between the hours of 6:00 p.m. to 2:00 a.m.
+The Long Beach Police Department’s Traffic Section will conduct a DUI/Drivers License Checkpoint on January 24, 2015, in the North Division, between the hours of 7:00 p.m.
+Saturday night until 3:00 a.m.
+Sunday morning.

-The deterrent effect of high visibility enforcement, using both DUI checkpoints and DUI Saturation Patrols, has proven to lower the number of persons killed and injured in alcohol or drug impaired crashes.
-Research shows that crashes involving an impaired driver can be reduced by up to 20 percent when well-publicized proactive DUI operations are conducted routinely.
+The deterrent effect of DUI checkpoints is a proven resource in reducing the number of persons killed and injured in alcohol or drug involved crashes.
+Research shows that crashes involving an impaired driver can be reduced by up to 20% when well-publicized DUI checkpoints and proactive DUI patrols are conducted routinely.

-Funding for this checkpoint is provided to The Long Beach Police Department by a grant from the California Office of Traffic Safety, through the National Highway Traffic Safety Administration, reminding everyone to ‘Report Drunk Driver – Call 9-1-1’.
+Funding for this checkpoint is provided to the Long Beach Police Department by a grant from the California Office of Traffic Safety, through the National Highway Traffic Safety Administration, reminding everyone to ‘Report Drunk Drivers – Call 9-1-1’.